compose-spec/compose-spec/build.md

 `context` defines either a path to a directory containing a Dockerfile, or a URL to a git repository.

-When the value supplied is a relative path, it MUST be interpreted as relative to the location of the Compose file.
+When the value supplied is a relative path, it must be interpreted as relative to the location of the Compose file.
 Compose warns users about the absolute path used to define the build context as those prevent the Compose file from being portable.